ExpediaGroup/container-startup-autoscaler/README.md

 ---

-The core motivation of CSA is to leverage the new `In-place Update of Pod Resources` Kube feature to provide workload owners with the ability to configure container resources for startup (in a guaranteed fashion) separately from normal post-startup workload resources.
-In doing so, the tradeoffs listed above are eliminated and the foundations are laid
+The core motivation of CSA is to leverage the new `In-place Update of Pod Resources` Kubernetes feature to provide workload owners with the ability to configure container resources for startup (in a guaranteed fashion) separately from normal post-startup workload resources.
+In doing so, the tradeoffs listed above are eliminated and the foundations are laid for:
-for:

 - Reducing resource wastage by facilitating separate settings for two fundamental workload phases.
 - Faster and more predictable workload startup times, promoting desirable operational characteristics.

 ## How it Works
 CSA is able to target a single non-init/ephemeral container within a pod.
-Configuration such as the target container name and desired startup/post-startup resource settings are contained within a number of pod annotations.
+Configurations such as the target container name and desired startup/post-startup resource settings are contained within a number of pod annotations.

 CSA watches for changes in pods that are marked as eligible for scaling (via a label).
 Upon processing an eligible